Quilt Borders That Add Interest to Your Quilt

 May you are trying to turn a square quilt into a rectangle with your borders.
 If you are using this is your goal here are a few tips.
 Try adding skinnier borders to the sides of your quilt while keeping the same theme in your borders.
 I did this when I created this variation of Sunshine on a Cloudy Day for my son.
 By altering the direction of the flying geese I was able to increate the length while keeping with the theme.

-Medallion quilts are a fun way to look for border ideas.
+Check out these fun Medallion quilts for more pieced border ideas.
 You can do a Google search or peruse Pinterest.
 You are sure to be inspired.